 Vegetarians and vegans also typically have higher levels of compounds with anti-inflammatory and antioxidant activity, such as carotenoids and flavonoids, in their bodies.
 According to the team behind the new study, these chemicals protect against cell damage and chronic diseases.

 Recently, a group of researchers at Loma Linda University School of Public Health in California took a detailed look at the metabolic changes that a vegetarian diet can bring.
-They published their findings in The Journal of Nutrition.
+They

 The scientists wanted to understand whether dietary choices made a significant difference to the levels of disease-fighting markers in blood, urine, and fat tissue.
 To explore, they recruited 840 participants from five dietary categories: